 "When you're successful and stuff, you become a target.
 I don't wanna be a bullseye.
 I don't want anybody to pick me as the guy that they just come to with astronomical claims and go through all that.
 I'm taking precautions that any good business person would take in this situation."

 "The filing permits Mr. Jackson to continue his involvement with various business interests and continue his work as an entertainer, while he pursues an orderly reorganization of his financial affairs."

 Vitamin Water Deal

 50 Cent's most brilliant financial investment came when he negotiated a minority stake in Vitamin Water in return for being their celebrity spokesman and lending his name for the "Formula 50" drink.
-The Coca Cola Company acquired Vitamin Water from Glaceau for $4.1 billion and made 50 Cent roughly ten times more money than he had ever made rapping.
+The Coca-Cola Company acquired Vitamin Water from Glaceau for $4.1 billion and made 50 Cent roughly 10 times more money than he had ever made rapping.
 50's equity stake in Vitamin Water was initially reported to be 10% which would have meant $410 million in his pockets.
-This number was widely dismissed by investment bankers familiar with the deal who intimated that 50's stake was closer to 2.5% which means he made $100-$150 million off the sale (before taxes).
+This number was widely dismissed by investment bankers familiar with the deal who intimated that 50's stake was closer to 2.5%, which means he made $100-$150 million from the sale (before taxes).
 Still not bad!

 Earnings By Year

 2010: $8 million